Mayarelbaz/Guru99Bank/README.md

 # Guru99Bank
- test the login process using Selenium with java,testNG
+ test the login process.
+ #the tools used on it :
+ selenium with java
+ testNG
+ data provider annotation
+ screenshotclass